jonathanpallant/rust/src/doc/rustc/src/platform-support/arm-none-eabi.md

 functions which take `f32` or `f64` as arguments will have them passed via FPU registers.
 These target therefore require the use of an FPU and will assume the minimum support FPU for that architecture is available.
-More advanced FPU instructions (e.g. for double-precision `f64` instructions) may be generated if the code is compiled with a `target-cpu` or `target-feature` option that enables such additional FPU support.
+More advanced FPU instructions (e.g. ones that work on double-precision `f64` values) may be generated if the code is compiled with a `target-cpu` or `target-feature` option that enables such additional FPU support.

 ## Target CPU and Target Feature options